PavitraPatilGFX/claim-15-anniversary-cape/README.md

 # 🎉 Claim the Minecraft 15th Anniversary Cape for Free!

-This guide provides a step-by-step process to claim the **Minecraft 15th Anniversary Cape** even after the official event ends.
+This guide explains how to claim the **Minecraft 15th Anniversary Cape** even after the official event ends.

 ## ⚠️ Important Note
 > **Ensure you are signed in with the correct Minecraft account** before proceeding.

-## ❓ Is It Safe?
-There is no worry of an account ban because the cape is **celebration material**, and Mojang will not ban a single account for claiming it.

 ## 📌 Steps to Claim the Cape